MicrosoftDocs/biztalk-docs/his/esso/configuration-requirements-for-host-initiated-sso.md

 -   Under **Domain Security Policy - Local Policies - User Rights Assignment**, add the SSO Service account to the **Act as part of operating system** policy.

-     For more information about Kerberos Protocol Transition and Constrained Delegation, visit [here](/windows-server/security/kerberos/kerberos-constrained-delegation-overview).
+     For more information, see [Kerberos Protocol Transition and Constrained Delegation](/windows-server/security/kerberos/kerberos-constrained-delegation-overview).

 ## See Also
  [Host Initiated Single Sign-On](../esso/host-initiated-single-sign-on.md)